 A special area of interest is bilateral simultaneous arthroplasty and optimization hereof in its broadest terms.

-Research expertise includes 3 surgeons with medical degrees (DMSci and PhD), more than 300 publications and extensive supervising expertise (PhD, postdoc, master of science).
+Research expertise includes a professor, 3 surgeons with medical degrees (DMSci and PhD), more than 300 publications and extensive supervising expertise (PhD, postdoc, master of science).
 Also, scientific reviewers of various medical journals including: Lancet, Clinical Orthopaedics Related Research, Acta Orthopedica, BMC musculoskeletal, Acta Radiologica, Arch Orthop Trauma Surg, Danish Medical Journal, Journal of Orthopaedic Research.

 Databases are established on all aspects of the perioperative course including patient characteristics, LOS, satisfaction, and wound appearance (ASEPSIS).